What Is Aluminum Foil Boat?

 C. Reinforcing the hull for added strength

 To reinforce the hull and add strength to your aluminum foil boat, consider doubling the layers of foil.
-Place an additional sheet of foil over the initial layer and fold it along the edges to securethe two layers together.
+Put another piece of foil on top of the first layer and fold the edges over to hold them together.
 This will provide increased durability and resistance to potential punctures or tears while the boat is in water.
 Ensure that the folds align properly and that the two layers are securely attached to each other.

 V. Adding Structural Elements